mweagle/Sparta/content/docs/discovery.md

 # Special Considerations

 You may have noticed that `sparta.Discover()` doesn't accept any parameters.
-Sparta distinguishes different invocations by using the enclosing Sparta-compliant **Go** function name.
+Sparta distinguishes different invocations by using the enclosing Sparta-compliant **go** function name.
 This name is discovered by reflection, which creates a 1-to-1 mapping with [LambdaAWSInfo](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo) values and enables unique discovery.

 # Wrapping Up